dayvista/100-days-of-code/r1-log.md

 **Thoughts**: I love working with HTML and CSS.
 I look forward to applying these lessons to my own personal webpage creations.
 I'm also looking forward to the responsive web design projects.
 Maybe I'll love it less when I get deep into creating my own pages.
 Lol.

 **Link(s) to Work**: 1.
 [Applied Visual Design](https://www.freecodecamp.org/learn/responsive-web-design/applied-visual-design/)

+### Day 14: January 16th, 2020

+**Today's Progress**: Made it through Applied Accessibility, Responsive Web Design Principles, and CSS Flexbox in the Responsive Web Design portion of FCC.
+Made it about halfway through CSS Grid.

+**Thoughts**: I'm interested to work with Flexbox and Grid, and to learn the use cases for each one.
+Studying for hours every day can be grueling, but I will master this material eventually.
+It's all about the incremental progress (10,000 hours).
+Cry in the dojo, sweat on the battlefield (or something like that).
+Should start the design projects for this certification tomorrow or the next day.

+**Link(s) to Work**: 1.
+[Responsive Web Design Certification Pts.
+4-6](https://www.freecodecamp.org/learn/)